bandianchengzhang/bandianchengzhang.github.io/README-en.md

 ## ✨ Product Theme & Purpose

-**Bandian Growth** is a warm and healing mobile app centered on the "50-Day Habit Formation Method."
+**Tiny Gains** is a warm and healing mobile app centered on the "50-Day Habit Formation Method."
 The goal is to help users stick to 7 life habits for 50 consecutive days, achieving self-growth and positive change.
 The product emphasizes gentle companionship, light social features, and an illustrated UI, focusing on healing power and a visualized growth experience.

 ---